trevorscholz1/HIPWAC_inventory/README.md

 ## Inventory File

-Make sure there is a file named inventory.csv in the same folder, I will continue to update the inventory as we make changes to the google sheet.

-The columns should be: - object - size - brand - drybox
+I am currently hosting the inventory file instead of having it in this project locally to allow for updates to the inventory without having to update the local version of it.

 ---

+## Activate the venv (if you have not already)

+source venv/bin/activate

 ## Running the Web App (has a nice UI so recommended)